 |

-Why is RCDSB collecting these data? |
+Why is RCDSB collecting this data? |

 RCDSB is committed to serving our students as best we can.
 To do this, we want to gain a clearer understanding of who our students are and our school communities.

-Collecting identity-based information through the Student Census will help us to identify the groups of students being underserved so that we can develop and revise programs, strategies, policies and teaching practices, as well as allocate resources and supports to improve school environments and help every student succeed.
+Collecting identity-based information through the Student survey will help us to identify the groups of students being underserved so that we can develop and revise programs, strategies, policies and teaching practices, as well as allocate resources and supports to improve school environments and help every student succeed.

-RCDSB looks forward to using the Student Census as an opportunity to honour our students’ voices and learn more about their school experiences in order to be responsive to their needs. |
+RCDSB utilizes the Student demographic data as an opportunity to honour our students’ voices and learn more about their school experiences in order to be responsive to their needs. |

-Who will complete the survey? |
+Who completes the survey? |

-All students are being asked to complete the census.
-Students in Grades 4 to 12 will complete the survey online at school, including RCDSB Elementary Virtual School students.
-Families of students in Kindergarten to Grade 3 will be asked to complete the survey with their student(s) at home.
+All students are asked to complete the survey.
+Students in Grades 4 to 12 complete the survey online at school, including RCDSB Elementary Virtual School students.
+Families of students in Kindergarten to Grade 3 were asked to complete the survey with their student(s) at home.
 School administrators will ensure that all students, including those attending alternative programs, receive an invitation to participate in the survey. |

-Is the Student Census available for students with special education needs? |
+Is the Student survey available for students with special education needs? |

 Yes.
 All of the accommodations, supports and assistive technology necessary to ensure that every student has the opportunity to participate in the survey will be provided. |